georapbox/custom-elements/README.md

 - [playground-elements](https://github.com/google/playground-elements) - A set of components for creating interactive editable coding environments on the web.
 - [i-html](https://github.com/keithamus/i-html) - A web component that allows for dynamically importing html inline.
 - [inspector-elements](https://github.com/elematic/inspector-elements) - Web components for visually inspecting objects.
+- [model-viewer](https://github.com/google/model-viewer) - Display interactive 3D models on the web and in AR.